Top 9 Technological Home Sales Tools

 7. Digital Signing

 Buying and selling require a ton of paperwork that can be overwhelming for both parties.
-You should incorporate digital signing to make the process easier.
+It would help if you incorporated digital signing to make the process easier.
 Digitize the paperwork process with software such as HelloSign and DocuSign.

 With this technology, buyers can use their phones to approve bids and sign documents.
 A buyer can book a house remotely.
-You need to use legit programs to make the signatures legally binding.
+It would help if you used legit programs to make the signatures legally binding.

 8. Interest Maps

 Prospective homebuyers will view all the physical locations.
-They will know the proximity of the home to schools, landmarks, and shops, among other amenities.
+They will know the home’s proximity to schools, landmarks, and shops, among other amenities.
 Interest maps are particularly essential to buyers who are unable to visit the site.

 9. Online Checklist